Being refused life insurance doesn’t mean you have run out…

 As a result of being deemed high-risk by the insurer, your premiums will be more expensive compared with a standard applicant.

-Therefore, it's more essential than ever to compare quotes to secure the best deal.
+Therefore, it's more essential than ever to compare quotes to secure the right policy at an affordable deal.

 Once cover has been secured, whilst you may be paying slightly more, the terms of the cover won't differ from a standard applicant.

 Contact our dedicated team today to arrange life insurance protection.

 In recent years, the life insurance market has become more accommodating to impaired applicants.

 As a result, not only do many specialist insurers exist, but many mainstream insurers are accepting higher risk applicants.

-At Reassured, we work with major insurers, as well as impaired specialists The Exeter, to help secure you the best quote.
+At Reassured, we work with major insurers, as well as impaired specialists The Exeter, to help secure you the best quote we can offer.

-Our award-winning team are trained to understand individual circumstances and determine the insurers most likely to accept your application.
+Our award-winning team are trained to understand individual circumstances and determine which of our insurer partners are most likely to accept your application.

 We have a specialist team dedicated to finding cover for applicants who may have struggled previously.